 occurs in around 30 to 80 out of 100,000 people.footnote 1 When moving south of the equator, the number of people

 location and MS suggests that an environmental factor is partly responsible for

-- Ropper AH, Samuels MA (2009).
+Ropper AH, et al. (2014).
 Multiple sclerosis and other inflammatory demyelinating diseases.
-In Adams and Victor's Principles of Neurology, 9th ed., pp. 874–903.
-New York: McGraw-Hill.
+In Adams and Victor's Principles of Neurology, 10th ed., pp. 1060–1131.
+New York: McGraw-Hill Education.

 Other Works Consulted